 Homemade Curd/Yogurt - step by step instruction with tips on making curd/yogurt at home.
 Curd/ yogurt/Dahi is rich in calcium & protein which is good for building strong bones.
-Babies and kids love curd for its yummy taste.
+Babies and kids love curd for their yummy taste.
 Also making your own homemade curd/yogurt is really simple.
-Read more to know about tips on making curd at home, when and how it should be given to babies and kids.
+Read more to know about tips on making curd at home, when, and how it should be given to babies and kids.

 When Curd/Yogurt can be given to Babies?

 Though cows milk is not recommended (as proteins in the milk are hard to digest) to babies below one year, curd/yogurt can be given to babies from 7 months as curd is made with a culturing process.
 During the culturing process, the proteins in the milk are broken down and that makes it easily digestible for little tummies.
 Discuss with your baby's pediatrician before introducing curd/yogurt if your family has a history of allergies to Dairy.

 Tasty ways to use Homemade curd/yogurt in your baby/kids diet: